se4ai2324-uniba/MusicExpress/models/README.md

 **Primary intended uses**:

-- The user selects a Spotify playlist which contains the user’s preferred songs (train set), then the model computes the clusters and suggests 5 songs picked from the test playlist, which are the closest in terms of song’s features to a random song previously picked from the train set.
+- The user can augment their playlist selection by inputting the ID of playlists they or other users have created on Spotify.
+Playlists created by Spotify cannot be utilized for this purpose.
+The extracted playlists can then function as either the training or test set for the system.

-- The user selects two Spotify playlist.
-The first playlist contains the user’s preferred songs (train set), the second playlist (test set) contains the songs from which the model must suggest 5 songs.
+- The user selects a Spotify playlist which contains the user’s preferred songs (train set), then the model computes the clusters and suggests 5 songs picked from a selected test playlist, which are the closest in terms of song’s features to a random song previously picked from the train set.
+Both the train set and test set can be either default playlists or playlists extracted by the user.

 **Primary intended users**: